TolikPylypchuk/SharpHook/README.md

 hook.MouseWheel.Subscribe(OnMouseWheel);

-await hook.Start();
+hook.Run();
+// or
+hook.RunAsync().Subscribe();
 ```

 Reactive global hooks are basically the same as the default global hooks and the same rules apply to them.

 SharpHook.Reactive provides two implementations of `IReactiveGlobalHook`:

-- `SimpleReactiveGlobalHook` runs the hook on a separate thread.
-Since we are dealing with observables, it's up to
+- `SimpleReactiveGlobalHook`.
+Since we are dealing with observables, it's up to you to decide when and where to handle
-you to decide when and where to handle the events through schedulers.
+the events through schedulers.

 - `ReactiveGlobalHookAdapter` adapts an `IGlobalHook` to `IReactiveGlobalHook`.
-All subscriptions and changes
+All subscriptions and changes are
-are propagated to the adapted hook.
+propagated to the adapted hook.

 ### Event Simulation